Lajes Field: History

 The origin of the Lajes Field dates back to 1928, when Portuguese Army Lieutenant Colonel Eduardo Gomes da Silva wrote a report on the possible construction of an airfield in the plainland of Lajes, for that branch's aviation service (Aeronáutica Militar).
-However, the location of Achada on the center of the island was chosen instead at the time for the construction of the field.
+The location of Achada on the center of Terceira Island was chosen instead.
 In 1934, the Achada airfield was condemned due to its inadequate dimensions and adverse weather conditions, resulting in the construction of a landing strip of packed earth and a small group of support facilities by the Portuguese military at Lajes.

 World War II

+During World War II, in order to defend Portuguese neutrality and deter both Nazi Germany and the Allies against a possible invasion of the Azores, the Portuguese Government significantly increased the garrisons of the isles, by mobilizing local forces and by sending about 28,000 troops and equipment from Mainland Portugal.
+As part of the defenses of Terceira Island, Lajes Field received a squadron of Gloster Gladiator fighters, having its runway expanded and becoming officially the Air Base No. 4.

-During World War II, the designation of the airfield was changed to Air Base No. 4 and the Portuguese government expanded the runway, sending troops and equipment to Terceira, including Gloster Gladiator fighters.
-The military activities in the Azores grew in 1942, as the Gladiators began to be used to support allied convoys, in reconnaissance missions and on meteorological flights.
-In addition, the first Portuguese Junkers Ju 52 arrived in July 1942 to fly cargo missions.
+In 1942, the military activities in the Azores grew, as the Gladiators began to be used to support allied convoys, in reconnaissance missions and on meteorological flights.
+A number of Junkers Ju 52, of the Portuguese Bomber Squadron sent to the Azores in 1941, deployed to Lajes in July 1942, to fly cargo missions.